esineyildiz/talk2dergipark/README.md

 ### Inspiration

-Inspired by [talk2arxiv](https://github.com/evanhu1/talk2arxiv), I wanted to create a similar tool tailored for Turkish academia, with enhanced PDF processing capabilities and a seamless browser integration via Chrome's Side Panel API.
+Inspired by [talk2arxiv](https://github.com/evanhu1/talk2arxiv), I set out to create a specialized tool for Turkish academia with two key enhancements: intelligent PDF processing to handle the unique formatting challenges of academic papers, and seamless browser integration via Chrome's Side Panel API for an uninterrupted research workflow.

-### Why This Matters

-Academic literature review is time-intensive.
-Researchers often need to quickly extract specific information from papers—methodology details, results, citations—without reading entire documents.
-This tool accelerates that process by:
-- **Automated document processing** with intelligent header/footer removal
-- **Semantic search** over paper content using state-of-the-art embeddings
-- **Context-aware question answering** with multilingual support (Turkish/English)
-- **Persistent side panel** for uninterrupted research workflow
+**Development Context:** This project began as my submission to the Akbank GenAI Bootcamp, where I wanted to demonstrate a practical application of RAG technology for the Turkish research community.
+While I've included a Streamlit web interface to showcase the core functionality, the Chrome extension represents the project's primary innovation: offering instant access to paper analysis without disrupting the research flow by switching tabs or opening new windows.
+Future Plans: I plan to publish this as a downloadable extension on the Chrome Web Store, making it accessible to everyone.
+The current version is a developer preview, allowing technically inclined users to deploy it with their own API keys.

 ---

 ## 🎯 Key Features

-### 1. **Intelligent PDF Processing**
+### 1. **PDF Processing**
 - **Automated header/footer detection and removal** using frequency analysis across pages
 - **Smart text extraction** with proper handling of academic paper formatting
 - **Recursive chunking** with semantic overlap for context preservation

-### 2. **Advanced RAG Pipeline**
+### 2. **RAG Pipeline**
 - **Embedding Model:** Google's `text-embedding-004` for document and query embeddings
 - **Vector Database:** ChromaDB for efficient similarity search
 - **Retrieval:** Top-8 semantic chunks with relevance ranking
 - **Generation:** GPT-4o-mini with custom academic assistant prompt

 ### 3. **Bilingual Support**
-- **Struggles with retrieving the correct language in some papers, needs to be improved**
 - Automatic language detection and response in the query language
 - Optimized prompts for both Turkish and English academic content

-### 4. **Modern Chrome Extension UI**
+### 4. **Chrome Extension UI**
 - **Chrome Side Panel API** integration for persistent, distraction-free interface
-- Custom DergiPark-themed design with gradient styling
+- **Quick Access** to chat without needing to change tabs
 - Real-time chat interface with loading states and error handling

 ---